List of One Life to Live characters introduced in the 1980s: Roger Gordon

 Roger Gordon is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role was played by actor Larry Pine from its debut in 1988 through 1992.

 Roger Gordon, an archaeologist, arrived on the scene determined to convince both his daughters to move away from Llanview with him.
-Just as he and Sarah were about to leave town (after having convinced Megan to follow them to California), Roger overheard news that Viki had found the long-lost daughter she had spent months searching for.
-Inexplicably, Roger changed his plans and refused to leave town!
+Just as he and Sarah were about to leave town (after having convinced Megan to follow them to California), Roger overheard news that Viki had found the long-lost daughter she had spent months searching for, and changed his plans, refusing to leave town.
 Roger knew that the 'long-lost daughter' was a fraud - because Megan was the real missing Lord heir.

 As a child, Roger Gordon's family participated in Victor Lord's disastrous, secret 'Eterna' project (in which a small underground city was created under Llantano Mountain).
 Against the wishes of the Eterna citizens themselves, they were sealed off from the outside world and abandoned to die.
 Roger's parents managed to break their teenaged son out of imprisonment.
 Once outside, Roger met and fell in love with a then-teenaged Victoria Lord.
 The teens married, made love, and Viki became pregnant with Roger's child.
 But Victor intervened, and instigated an accident that turned Viki into her alter ego Niki Smith for many months.
 Niki ran away to New York City and carried her baby to full term.
 Just as she was about to give birth, Victor tracked her down and forced her to return to Llanview with him.
 A very young Larry Wolek (still in med school at the time) delivered the baby, and Niki reverted to Viki immediately afterward.
 Victor hushed up the whole incident (including hiring a hypnotist to erase Viki's memory of the incident) and gave the baby to Roger.
 Roger later married Carrie Gordon, and the two passed Megan off as their own child (Carrie was the birth mother of Sarah & Anna.
 She was already divorced from Roger when he arrived in Llanview.
 Carrie appeared only rarely.)

 Roger confessed to Viki that Megan was their daughter.
 Megan was initially less than thrilled to hear the news (she and Viki did not get along), but then developed a close rapport with Viki and the Buchanan family (especially Viki's other daughter Jessica).
 Both Roger and Viki began to feel their old teenaged passions rekindling, even though Viki was married to Clint at the time.
 However, Roger eventually realized he could never have what he once had with Viki, so he left town and allowed Viki to get on with her life.

 Megan Gordon

 Megan Gordon Harrison is a fictional character on the ABC Daytime soap opera One Life to Live.
-The role was originated in 1988 by actress Jessica Tuck, who regularly appeared until February 1992.
-Tuck returned for guest appearances in 1993, 1999, 2004, and 2012.
+The role was originated in July 1988 by actress Jessica Tuck, who regularly appeared until February 12, 1992.
+Tuck returned for guest appearances in July 15 to 17, 1992; 1993, 1999, 2004, and 2012.